 The exterior of the Hotel Omm is well suited to its environs, nestled amongst Gaudi masterpieces and modern art.
 The building looms up on a corner of Passeig de Gràcia, a vast white edifice with wave like features that pay homage to Le Pedrera around the corner.

-Once inside, the architect design continues throughout, with a breezy and bright lobby bar area and customised crockery adoring the tables.
+Once inside, the architect design continues throughout, with a breezy and bright lobby bar area and customized crockery adoring the tables.
 This hotel is fun and different and thus really in tune with Barcelona's omnipresent artsy vibe.

 After a vigorous day of sight seeing, kick back with a martini in the lobby bar while listening to the live music offered on Thursday evenings or the upbeat DJ sessions on Fridays and Saturdays.
 You can even continue on into the wee hours at the hotel's own nightclub!
 Or have a light lunch downtown ahead of dinner in the Michelin starred Moo restaurant where the noted tasting menus are served with carefully chosen wines to match.
 For the spa fiends, indulge in the state of the art spa retreat by booking an underwater massage and aromatherapy facial.